fbabonoy/BankVault-Express/README.md

 <!-- if there is time -->
 ### Authentication (Bonus)
+- authentication was not finished still needs to add token and remove after a period of time.
+- missing registration form <a> link was used for testing

 - `GET /auth`: sends file with form.
 - `POST /auth`: redirects.
 http://localhost:8085/auth